GusBraud/mei_tools/README.md

 - **manifestationList** (the details of the original source, including title, date, location)

-Each of these tags is being created, populated with data from the matching **metadata_dict**, and appended to the appropriate parent element in the MEI structure.
+We now create or update each of these tags in turn, populating them with data from the matching **metadata_dict**, and appended to the appropriate parent element in the MEI structure.
 Some tags are nested within others, creating a hierarchical structure for the metadata.

 ### Step 1: Import the Required Libraries